cwi-dis/igor/doc/using.md

 ### Igor configuration

 You will need to configure your Igor to do something useful.
+On the Igor landing page there are links to pages that allow you to add _devices_, _plugins_ and _users_.
+However, this functionality is currently incomplete, so various things will have to be configured manually.

+#### Manual configuration

 See [../igor/std-plugins/readmd.md](../igor/std-plugins/readme.md) for a list of useful plugins that are included with Igor, and [schema.md](schema.md) for how to add useful actions to your database.

 Stop Igor before editing your `~/.igor/database.xml` in a text editor.
 The following command helps you with this: